Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 in revenue in December, which can be attributed to Christmas and New Year's holidays, revenue is generally lower in the Winter and Autumn months than in Spring.

-One possible recommendation here for Maven Toys is to introduce new products that are likely to sell better in Winter & Autumn.
-For example, toy versions of skis for children or snowman toys could prove to be popular during these times.
+As before, one possible recommendation here for Maven Toys is to introduce new products that are likely to sell better in Winter &
+Autumn.
+For example, snowman toys or specialised headphones that can be worn during Winter sports (such as skiiing) could prove to be popular during these times.

 Overall, these observations do seem to indicate there is an element of seasonality involved.
 However, we still need to be careful in making generalisations because we have less than 2 year of data.
 Our conclusions would be more valid if we